OSGConnect/connectbook/admin/approving-user-application.md

 * Click on Reject button
 * Do the above for the connect group as well

-## On-Boarding Scenerio: Username on application is not a GlobusID or Email is not a university/institutional email.
+## On-Boarding Scenario: Username on application is not a GlobusID or Email is not a university/institutional email.

 * Copy and paste the user's "Member Info" into a note in the account application ticket.
 * Send the user an email informing them of the issue and asking them to re-apply.